Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Introduction

-For \autoref{alg:methodology_2}, we introduce a new dataset, which we call \emph{VulnPatchPairs}.
-VulnPatchPairs contains 26.2k C functions and is derived from the CodeXGLUE/Devign vulnerability detection dataset \cite{Devign}.
-Exactly half (13.1k) of the 26.2k functions in VulnPatchPairs contain vulnerabilities.
-The other 13.1k functions are patched versions of the first 13.1k functions (see \autoref{sec:datasets} for details).
-Again, we use the 11 transformations that we implemented and three ML techniques to train $11 \cdot 3 = 33$ models, and evaluate each of them on the testing subset of VulnPatchPairs.
-To our surprise, no trained model is able to distinguish between the vulnerable functions and their fixed counterparts.
-On average, the performance is only 1.8\% better than random guessing.
-The trained models are unable to generalize from a standard vulnerability detection dataset to the slightly modified setting.
+For \autoref{alg:methodology_2}, we introduce a new dataset, VulnPatchPairs, which contains 26.2k C functions and is derived from the CodeXGLUE/Devign vulnerability detection dataset \cite{Devign}.
+Exactly half of the functions in VulnPatchPairs contain security vulnerabilities.
+The other half are patched versions of the first half.\footnote{See \autoref{sec:vuln_patch_pairs} for details.} We investigated six ML4VD techniques using VulnPatchPairs and evaluated their ability to generalize from their typical training data to VulnPatchPairs, and vice versa.
+To our surprise, all six ML4VD techniques that were trained on a typical training dataset were unable to distinguish between the vulnerable functions and their patched counterparts in VulnPatchPairs.
+On average, the accuracy turned out to be worse than random guessing.
+The trained models are unable to generalize from a standard vulnerability detection dataset to the modified setting.

-In summary, this paper makes the following contributions: \begin{itemize}[leftmargin=*] \item We present a general methodology that can be used to evaluate ML models for vulnerability detection using data amplification. \item We show empirically, that the robustness gained by data amplification only applies to the specific transformations used during training, and that robustified models over-fit to the unrelated features introduced by semantic preserving transformations. \item We introduce \emph{VulnPatchPairs}, a new dataset that contains vulnerable C function and the corresponding patched versions of the same functions. \item We demonstrate, that three state-of-the-art ML techniques for vulnerability detection are not able to distinguish between the vulnerable and patched functions in VulnPatchPairs and that training data amplification leads to no significant improvement. \item We publish all of our datasets, code, and results for reproducibility.
-They are available at \url{https://github.com/niklasrisse/LimitsOfML4Vuln}. \end{itemize}
+In summary, this paper contributes two novel algorithms that can be used to uncover major problems of ML4VD techniques that are not detected using the standard evaluation setup: Overfitting to semantic preserving code changes and the inability to generalize between related vulnerability detection settings.
+Additionally, we provide an empirical evaluation of six state-of-the-art ML4VD techniques using the proposed methodology. \begin{itemize}[leftmargin=*] \item We present a general methodology consisting of two algorithms, that can be used to evaluate ML4VD techniques. \item We show empirically, that state-of-the-art ML4VD techniques overfit to the unrelated features introduced by semantic preserving transformations during data augmentation. \item We introduce \emph{VulnPatchPairs}, a new dataset that contains vulnerable C function and the corresponding patched versions of the same functions.
+It is available at \url{https://github.com/niklasrisse/VPP}. \item We demonstrate, that six state-of-the-art ML4VD techniques are not able to distinguish between the vulnerable and patched functions in VulnPatchPairs. \item We publish all of our code and results for reproducibility.
+They are available at \url{https://github.com/niklasrisse/USENIX_2024}. \end{itemize}